On the geodesic problem for the Dirichlet metric and the Ebin metric on the space of Sasakian metrics: Introduction

-With the theorem above, we are able to bring the knowledge in infinite dimensional manifolds to further explore the local geometry of the space of K\"ahler metrics under the gradient metric.
-Though the Jacobi equation \eqref{combinationequa:linearsystemsum} is involved, from the geometrical side we are able to prove a Rauch type comparison theorem of the Jacobi fields (Theorem \ref{rauchcomparisontheorem}) between the gradient metric and the Calabi metric. \begin{thm}Let $\gamma_G$ and $\gamma_C$ be two geodesics of equal length with respect to the gradient metric and the Calabi metric respectively and suppose that for every $X_G\in T_{\gamma_G(t)}\mathcal H$ and $X_C\in T_{\gamma_C(t)}\mathcal H$, we have
+Furthermore, we prove a Rauch type comparison theorem of the Jacobi fields (Theorem \ref{rauchcomparisontheorem}) between the gradient metric and the Calabi metric. \begin{thm}Let $\gamma_G$ and $\gamma_C$ be two geodesics of equal length with respect to the gradient metric and the Calabi metric respectively and suppose that for every $X_G\in T_{\gamma_G(t)}\mathcal H$ and $X_C\in T_{\gamma_C(t)}\mathcal H$, we have

 Let $J_G$ and $J_C$ be the Jacobi fields along $\gamma_G$ and $\gamma_C$ such that \begin{itemize} \item $J_G(0)=J_C(0)=0$, \item $J'_G(0)$ is orthogonal to $\gamma'_G(0)$ and $J'_C(0)$ is orthogonal to $\gamma'_C(0)$ , \item $\|J'_G(0)\|=\|J_C'(0)\|.$ \end{itemize} then we have, for all $t\in [0,T]$,